seschwartz8/WisePrice.Solution/README.md

 ## MVC Description

-WRITE THE MVC DESCRIPTION HERE
+An MVC web application that enables a community to share grocery deals.
+Our website has full CRUD functionality via our API application, allowing users to create, view, edit, and delete grocery deals.
+A user can register for an account, log in and out, and view their account details.
+A user can see all the deals they have posted, as well as pin deals they want to save for later.

 ## MVC Setup

 - Clone the repository on Github
 - Open the terminal on your desktop
-- \$git clone "insert your cloned URL here"
+- \$ git clone "insert your cloned URL here"
 - Change directory to the WisePriceClient directory, within the WisePrice.Solution directory
-- \$dotnet restore
+- \$ dotnet restore
 - Recreate the database structure with migration:
   - \$dotnet ef migrations add Initial
   - \$dotnet ef database update
   - If you receive an error during this stage, check to make sure the password in "appsettings.json" matches your personal MySQL password
-- \$dotnet run (runs the server at localhost:5000)
+- \$ dotnet run (runs the server at localhost:5000)
 - Call this API with your web application or test out the requests using Postman.

 ## Specifications